vsuthichai/deep-learning-implementations/densenet-tensorflow/README.md

 ## Usage

 Default hyperparameters have already been specified.
 However, they can be changed if so desired.  `--log_dir` and `--cifar10_dir` must be specified in order to execute the training script.
-All other parameters can be left a default.
+All other parameters can be left to default.

 ```
 usage: train_cifar10.py [-h] [--lr LR] [--batch_size BATCH_SIZE]